Top 3 Ways Covid-19 Could Change The Roofing Industry

 While our traditional estimate process happens face to face around the homeowner’s kitchen table, during this season of Covid-19, these conversations now take place via a video call or outdoors, 6 feet apart.
 When a potential customer schedules an appointment, they will be asked which conversation option they prefer.
 Regardless of which option the homeowner prefers, our qualified sales representative will physically come to your house to inspect and measure the roof.
 From there, we will conduct the appointment according to the homeowners choice.

 When the homeowner decides to go with Cenvar Roofing they are placed on the schedule.
 When the day of the roof replacement comes, the assigned project will be the sole point of contact for the homeowner throughout the course of the project.
 The project manager will maintain consistent communication regarding project progress and updates, as well as any issues that arise that need the homeowners attention.
 If there is face to face communication, our project manager will maintain proper social distance, to ensure safety is present throughout the entire project.

 With these precautions in place, our team here at Cenvar Roofing is confident in our ability to complete each new roof while keeping everyone safe in the process.
-If you have further questions for our team, or would like to schedule a socially-distanced estimate to get a quote for your new roof, visit our website to find our location nearest you and schedule an appointment.
+If you have further questions for our team, or would like to schedule a socially-distanced estimate to get a quote for your new roof, fill out our estimate request form to start the process.